 You must next use the 25 acres of the navy bean history to exhaust PP eligible acres for the dry bean crop since the \$66.00 per-acre PP guarantee for navy beans is the closest to the \$81.00 per-acre PP guarantee for pinto beans.
 The PP payment for the navy beans would result in a lower PP payment than pinto beans.
 Therefore, the navy beans will be used to make the PP payment, using the 25 acres of PP eligibility from the navy beans.
+Since pinto beans was the dry bean type claimed as PP, use pinto beans to compare to other crops used to determine which crop results in the most similar payment

-The next most similar PP payment to the navy bean PP payment is the 25 acres of eligibility for wheat.
-The \$40.00 per-acre PP guarantee for wheat is the closest to the \$66.00 per-acre PP guarantee for navy beans.
+The next most similar PP payment to the pinto bean PP payment is the 25 acres of eligibility for wheat.
+The \$40.00 per-acre PP guarantee for wheat is the closest to the \$81.00 per-acre PP guarantee for pinto beans.
 Since the wheat would result in the lowest PP payment, the wheat will be used to make the PP payment, using the 25 acres of PP eligibility from the wheat.

 Soybeans is the only remaining crop with eligible acres.
-The \$66.00 per-acre PP guarantee for the navy beans would result in a lower PP payment than the \$124.00 per-acre PP guarantee for soybeans.
-Therefore, the navy beans will be used to make the PP payment, using the 25 acres of PP eligibility from the soybeans.
+The \$81.00 per-acre PP guarantee for the pinto beans would result in a lower PP payment than the \$124.00 per-acre PP guarantee for soybeans.
+Therefore, the pinto beans will be used to make the PP payment, using the 25 acres of PP eligibility from the soybeans.

 (c) EXAMPLE 3 - Same situation as in (b) above except the insured has planted 25 acres of navy beans and 30 acres of cranberry beans.
+The insured is claiming 100.0 acres PP for pinto beans on unit 0001-0001OU.
 No types of dry beans have remaining eligible PP acres.